 Computer software, including word processing, spreadsheet, data base, and graphics applications.

-Pertinent Federal, State, and local statutes, ordinances, and regulations, including building codes and contract law.
+Pertinent federal, state, county policies, and local statutes, ordinances, and regulations, including building codes , real estate law, contract law and procurement policies.

 Business correspondence and report preparation.